About the Pre-Pharmacy Program

 - On-campus and off-campus internship and research opportunities are available during academic years and summers.

-- International research opportunities in Australia, New Zealand and the United Kingdom and Northern Ireland are provided via Thronson International Research Program.
+- International research opportunities in Australia, New Zealand and the United Kingdom and Northern Ireland are [photo] student in labprovided via Thronson International Research Program.

 - Modern scientific instrumentation is incorporated into all courses.